ybs294000/SalaryScope/docs/ProjectReport.md

 - To provide insights such as career stage and salary levels
 - To enable batch processing and scenario comparison
 - To store and visualize user prediction history
+- To collect structured user feedback on prediction accuracy for quality assessment
 - To assist users in making informed career decisions

 ---